Euchie23/Squid_Fest/Squid_Concentration_Analysis/2-Detection_summary/README.md

 <br>

 ### 🎓 Skills & Techniques Demonstrated <br>

+- **🧼 Flexible Data Preparation**
+  Developed an interactive preprocessing script that allowed users to choose how to handle BLOD and BLOQ values before analysis.
+  * Options included keeping or removing LOQ values, or imputing them as ⅓ LOQ,          offering flexibility in sensitivity analysis. also a dataset with categorial         values as well as numerical for a detection report.

 **📈 Developing Quantitative Insight into Detection Behavior**
 Through systematic tabulation and visualization of detection statistics, I developed an understanding of how consistently each pollutant was measured across the dataset.
 This helped identify compounds or tissues with insufficient data coverage — an insight that directly influenced which variables could be used in downstream models. <br>